1. Animals Want to Live; They Love Life and Fear Death.

 The very existence of labels like “free range,” “cage-free,” and “humane certified” attests to society’s growing concern for the welfare of animals raised for food.
 But any time consumers of meat, eggs or dairy advocate for “humane” treatment of farm animals, they confront an unavoidable paradox: the movement to treat farm animals better is based on the idea that it is wrong to subject them to unnecessary harm; yet, killing animals we have no need to eat constitutes the ultimate act of unnecessary harm.

 Unlike animals who kill other animals for food, we have a choice.
-They kill from necessity, whereas most of us do so for palate pleasure or convenience.
+They kill from necessity, whereas most humans do so for palate pleasure, custom or convenience.
 But there is a vast moral difference between killing from necessity and killing for pleasure.
-When we have a choice between sparing life or taking it, there is nothing remotely humane about inflicting violence and death on others just because we like the taste, and because they cannot fight back.
+When we have a choice between sparing life or taking it, there is nothing remotely humane about inflicting violence and death on others just because we like the taste or the tradition, and because they cannot fight back.
 Might does not equal right.

 Too, many of the worst cruelties inflicted on animals in factory farms are also routine practice on small, free-range farms, even on the best “humane certified” farms.
 These include: sexual violation and reproductive exploitation; the systematic destruction of motherhood; excruciating mutilations without anesthetic; and denial of instincts and preferences essential to animals’ basic well-being.